0

 (For what it's worth: AC 230V power grid -> Netherlands)

-P.s.
-I did take the risk of frying the Plus i4 with creating an extra loop in the wall socket and hooking up the Plus i4 into that (see picture).
-However, it does not turn on with this configuration.
+P.S.
+I did take the risk of frying the Plus i4 with creating an extra loop in the wall socket and hooking up the Plus i4 into that.
+See picture

 This is not how the i4 works.
 The i4 input button(s) will trigger another relay to control an item.
 You cannot directly use the i4 as a classic switch.
 You should use a Shelly 1 or 1PM in this situation with a classic switch or push button on top.